 So, When you want to use storytelling in your next leadership communications, ask yourself the following questions:

 One way to ensure you have the right story for the right context is to begin curating a library of stories.
 Encourage people at all levels in your business to contribute relevant stories to this library.
 You’ll be able to pick and choose the most powerful one for each audience you need to address, as and when you need them.

-Find out how we can transform the message, content and delivery of your talks and presentations using tools like business storytelling.
+Find out how we can transform the success of your business communication with great business storytelling.
 Call Louise Angus on 020 7018 0922, email her via email@example.com or fill in our enquiry form.